 The population research community strongly adheres to the value of apprenticeship training in conjunction with coursework.
 CSDE Trainees are required to engage in a research apprenticeship or close collaboration with a CSDE Affiliate mentor.
-The Director or Assistant Director of Training will help pair trainees with an appropriate CSDE faculty Affiliate Mentor.
+The Director of Training or the Training Program Coordinator will help pair trainees with an appropriate CSDE faculty Affiliate Mentor.
 The mentor is responsible for advising the Trainee on his/her individual research program and involving the Trainee in the mentor’s research project or another faculty member’s project that more closely aligns with the trainee’s interests.

 4. NIH Requirements

-- The NIH Public Access Policy ensures that the public has access to the published results from NIH funded research, which includes research that uses CSDE’s core services, including computing.
-To comply, deposit manuscripts upon acceptance for publication to the National Library of Medicine’s PubMed Central, if the journal does not submit the manuscript on behalf of the authors.
+- The NIH Public Access Policy: Deposit manuscripts upon acceptance for publication to the National Library of Medicine’s PubMed Central, if the journal does not submit the manuscript on behalf of the authors.
 Please email the unique identifier your receive and the citation to CSDE@UW.edu.
 For additional information click here.

 - Complete online training in the Protection of Human Research Subjects Protection.
 There are several online options.
 The spring Proseminar (CSDE 502) requires the CITI web-based training course called Human Subjects Learners (Stage 1 – Basic Course).
 Comply with all regulations of the UW Human Subjects Division.
 IRB approval is required before starting research involving human subjects.

 5. Minimum GPA

-Successful completion of the Demographic Methods Graduate Certificate requires a cumulative GPA of 3.0 for the core courses and 2.7 or higher for each additional course counted toward the certificate.
+Successful completion of the certificate requires a cumulative GPA of 3.0 for the core courses and 2.7 or higher for each additional course counted toward the certificate.